What Is a Brand Strategy? And How to Create One

 What experiences do you want to enable for customers, including emotions, sensations, new thoughts, and possibilities?

-Use these three examples as models for how you can phrase your vision statement:
+Use the following three examples as models for how you can phrase your vision statement:

 To create a more connected world